 In other words, create blog posts, articles and other types of content that are backed up by data, case studies, screenshots, research works and customer insights (from surveys or polls).

-To prove that a data-driven content approach works, RummyCircle conducted a time series experiment to automate the document uploading system.
+An app developer wanted to prove that a data-driven content approach works.
+RummyCircle conducted a time series experiment to automate the document uploading system.
 They helped to increase KYC verified players by 1200% and it keeps increasing.

 I don’t write any blog post without capturing screenshots that will explain the points that I’m making.
 I see a lot of blog posts that would have been made better if only the author captured a few screenshots and annotated on them.
 Take a look at one of my recent posts: